Giving voice to the stories that bind us.

 The best of our live shows can be heard in the Writers Read Podcast, streaming on every major podcast outlet.

-In the digital arena, people are drawn to spoken word programming than ever before.
+In the digital arena, people are drawn to spoken word programming more than ever before.
 In a publishing world with shrinking opportunities for new voices, Writers Read is a welcomed channel for aspiring and established writers alike.

 We place a strong emphasis on the craft of writing—word choices, sentence structures, the arc of the narrative.
 If you love language and craft and enjoy a good story, you’ve come to the right place.